linked-db/linked-ql/site/overview.md

 + server, browser, edge, worker – via EdgeClient

-and ships as an embeddable local database:
+and ships with an embeddable local database:

 + FlashQL